yhayrapetyan/dockerMagento/README.md

-# 🧹 Magento Docker Setup Guide
+# 🧹 Magento2-Docker Setup Guide

 This guide will help you set up a Magento 2 project inside Docker.
 It assumes you already have a Magento 2 project and want to get it running locally using Docker.
+### The instructions and configurations (especially Nginx) are generally fine, but there might be some cases where errors could occur.
+If you face any issues, please feel free to open an issue.

 ---